O-X-L/dmarc-report-parser/README.md

 This fork aims to refactor the code base of the project to have:

+* Focus on the core-functionality of parsing DMARC reports
 * Less huge functions
 * A more Object-Oriented structure
 * Unit Testing